landeshy/Web-Sudoku-Puzzle-Game/README.md

 ---

 ### Test cases
-A collection of test grids of various difficulty levels are present in the [`Test_Cases`](./Test_Cases) directory.
-These text files are used for the **initial** Sudoku boards of respective difficulty levels.
-When the user clicks the "Refresh puzzle" button, **random** Sudoku boards are subsequently generated via the approach proposed by Rob McGuir [1].
+A cRefresh puzzle" button, **random** Sudoku boards are subsequently generated via the approach proposed by Rob McGuir [1].

 ---